turboproc/openwrt-dsl-graph/README.md

 # openwrt-dsl-graph
-Additional files to add a DSL spectrum lie statistics graph to OpenWRT.
+Additional files to add a DSL spectrum line statistics graph to OpenWRT.

 The page is included in the Status dropdown menu and appears